Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 Snorkel in Paradise

-A boat trip to Mnemba Island is hands down one of the top experiences in Zanzibar.
-While the island itself is private and you can't set foot on it, the surrounding marine reserve is the real gem.
-The waters here are calm and shallow, ideal for snorkelling with colourful tropical fish, and on many trips, you’ll also have the chance to swim near wild dolphins if you're lucky—always from a respectful distance, of course.
+A boat trip to Mnemba Island is one of the top experiences in Zanzibar.
+The island itself is private and you can't set foot on it, but the surrounding marine reserve is the real gem.
+The waters are calm and shallow, ideal for snorkelling with colourful tropical fish, and on many trips you'll have the chance to swim near wild dolphins โ always from a respectful distance.

-Due to the tides in Zanzibar, most tours will actually pick you up by car and drive you across to the northeast coast, usually to Muyuni Beach, where the boats depart.
-The drive isn’t too long, and it’s part of the package when you book the tour.
+Due to the tides, most tours drive you across to the northeast coast, usually to Muyuni Beach, where the boats depart.
+The drive is short and included in the package.

-Trips are easy to arrange directly with local operators in Nungwi or Kendwa, and you’ll usually pay around $25–$40 USD per person.
-You can also book online through platforms like GetYourGuide, which is convenient, but expect to pay more for essentially the same thing.
-Most tours provide snorkelling gear and fresh fruit on board, and the whole thing lasts about half a day.
+Trips are easy to arrange directly with local operators in Nungwi or Kendwa, and you'll usually pay around $25 to $40 USD per person.
+You can also book a Mnemba Island snorkelling trip through GetYourGuide for convenience.
+Most tours include snorkelling gear and fresh fruit on board, and the whole thing lasts about half a day.

-Bring your swimwear, towel, reef-safe sunscreen, and maybe a GoPro if you’ve got one—it’s the kind of outing you’ll definitely want to remember.
+Bring swimwear, a towel, reef-safe sunscreen, and a GoPro if you have one.

 5. Scuba Diving

-For certified divers or those looking to try it for the first time, Zanzibar offers incredible dive sites—especially around Mnemba.
-Spanish Dancer Divers is a highly reputable dive center in Nungwi with experienced, multilingual instructors.
+For certified divers or those looking to try it for the first time, Zanzibar offers incredible dive sites, especially around Mnemba.
+Spanish Dancer Divers is a highly reputable dive centre in Nungwi with experienced, multilingual instructors.

-Mnemba’s dive sites are rich in biodiversity—expect to see turtles, rays, reef sharks, and plenty of colorful fish.
+Mnemba's dive sites are rich in biodiversity - expect to see turtles, rays, reef sharks, and plenty of colourful fish.
 The waters are warm, clear, and welcoming even for beginners.

 6. The Rock Restaurant